Energy marketing and you

 • offering discounts for your area

-• telling you there will be no exit fee for leaving your current retailer
+• telling you there will be no exit fee for leaving your current provider

 • asking you to sign a document to show they have spoken with you.

 They may also try to pressure you into signing a contract.
-Keep in mind that some marketers may be working on commission.
+Keep in mind that some salespeople may be working on commission.

 Listen carefully, take your time reading any documentation and consider any offers thoughtfully.
 Don’t simply rely on claims about saving money.